 - Identify blogs in your niche with an engaged audience – If you’re contributing to a blog with no following and no engagement, you’re not going to get much in the way of results.
 Social shares and comments are good benchmarks to look at.

 - Connect with the owner of the blog before pitching them – This is essential.
 We talked about getting to know bloggers earlier; the exact same steps apply here.
 Get to know the blogger before and it’s more likely that your pitch will be successful.

 - Make your pitch about the blogger and how you’ll help them – Most bloggers receive a crazy amount of pitches from guest bloggers.
 Read this post to find out how to write the perfect email pitch.

 - Don’t hold back when it comes to writing content – I can understand that you may want to keep your best content to publish on your own blog, but if you really want to reap the rewards of guest blogging, go all out!

 - Build an email list using your guest posts – Just guest blogging on its own will help you create awareness about you and your blog, but you can also build your email list.
 It’s as straight forward as linking to a page with an opt-in form from your author bio.
-For specific steps, check out this post by Sue Anne Dunlevie.
-We’ll also talk more about building an email list later in this post.
+We’ll talk more about building an email list later in this post.